Emmanuel110821/Hotel-Recipe-simple-website/README.md

 # Hotel-Recipe-simple-website

-🏨 Hotel Recipe Website
+## 🏨 Hotel Recipe Website

-This is a simple and responsive Hotel Recipe Website built using HTML and CSS.
+This is a simple and responsive **Hotel Recipe Website** built using **HTML** and **CSS**.
 The website showcases a curated selection of delicious recipes typically offered by a hotel, with a clean and user-friendly layout.

 ### ✨ Features